 Hydroelectricity is the most widely used form of renewable energy.
 It is a flexible source of electricity and also the cost of electricity generation is relatively low.

-The above figure shows that the layout of a hydroelectric power plant in which the turbine is a Pelton wheel turbine.
-The water from the reservoir flows through a penstock at the outlet of which nozzle is fitted.
+The above figure shows the layout of a hydroelectric power plant in which the turbine is a Pelton wheel turbine.
+The water from the reservoir flows through a penstock at the outlet of which the nozzle is fitted.
 Then the nozzle increases the kinetic energy of the water flowing through the penstock.
-At the outlet of the nozzle, the water comes out in the form of a jet and strikes the bucket(vanes) of the runner.
+At the outset of the nozzle, the water comes out in the form of a jet and strikes the bucket(vanes) of the runner.